Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Simply open an account, upload your images, set your prices for all our available products, and you're instantly in business!
 FAA provides you with an e-commerce website, fulfills your orders for you, and sends you your profits each month.

 Measuring in at 6 ft. & 205 lbs., with a laid back personality, from Detroit, MI - Byron FLi Walker.
+He has sold artwork to art collectors as far as Hawaii, Brazil, South Africa and Australia.
 He's a self-taught, disciplined artist. who is passionate about painting portraits mostly.
 His given name denotes creativity, courage & confidence.
 He changed the spelling of his nickname 'Fly' (synonym:sharp) to 'FLi' (acronym: F.eel the L.ove & I.nspiration), infusing both terms into a pseudonym which he signs as a trademark symbolizing his standards of craftsmanship.